orthanc-mirrors/orthanc-book/Sphinx/source/plugins/authorization.rst

       "WebServiceIdentifier": "my-id",          // new in v 0.3.0 "TokenGetArguments" : [ "user" ],
       "TokenHttpHeaders" : [ "hello" ],
+      "StandardConfigurations": [               // new in v 0.4.0
+        "osimis-web-viewer",
+        "stone-webviewer"
+      ],
       "UncheckedResources" : [
         "/series",
         "/instances",